ChantalThom/leaflet-challenge/README.md

 # leaflet-challenge
 Module 15 Challenge

-The United States Geological Survey, or USGS for short, provides scientific data about natural hazards and the impacts of climate and land-use change.
+The United States Geological Survey, or USGS for short, provides scientific data about natural hazards and the impact of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.

 <p align='center'> <img src='Leaflet-Part-1/Images/1-Logo.png'></p>